 Augmented reality/virtual reality

 If you want to take product visualization a step further, augmented reality and virtual reality is the way to go.

-Instead of checking out the product in-store, the newest augmented reality technologies let the customer see it right in front of them.
+Instead of checking out the product in-store, the newest augmented reality technologies lets the customer see the product right in front of them.

-This approach would be particularly useful to companies who are operating in the interior design space as it allows the customer to visualize exactly how the product would fit into their home.
+This approach would be particularly useful to companies who are operating in interior design as it allows the customer to visualize exactly how the product would fit into their home.

 Augmented reality technology does require a substantial upfront investment, but it may just be worth it.